swlaschin/fsharpforfunandprofit.com/_posts/2012-04-08-conciseness-type-inference.md

 {% endhighlight %}

 <div class="alert alert-info">
-You might notice that the standard F# implementations for “filter” and “groupBy” have the parameters in exactly the opposite order from the LINQ implementations used in C#.
-The “source” parameter is placed last, rather than first.
+You might notice that the standard F# implementations for "filter" and "groupBy" have the parameters in exactly the opposite order from the LINQ implementations used in C#.
+The "source" parameter is placed last, rather than first.
 There is a reason for this, which will be explained in the <a href="/series/thinking-functionally.html">thinking functionally</a> series.
 </div>

 The type inference algorithm is excellent at gathering information from many sources to determine the types.
 In the following example, it correctly deduces that the `list` value is a list of strings.